AxeWP/wp-graphql-gravity-forms/docs/submitting-forms.md

 ## Captcha Validation

-As of @todo, WPGraphQL for Gravity Forms supports server-side captcha validation.
+As of v0.11.0, WPGraphQL for Gravity Forms supports server-side captcha validation.
 This is particularly useful with Google reCAPTCHA, as it keeps your API secret key hidden.

 To validate a reCAPTCHA field, you need to [fetch the captcha response token](https://developers.google.com/recaptcha/docs/verify), and pass that to the field's `value` input argument: